MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 Connecting GCP security auditing gives you visibility into and control over GCP app use.

-Follow these steps to connect AWS Security auditing to Cloud App Security.
+Follow these steps to connect GCP Security auditing to Cloud App Security.

 > [!div class="checklist"]
 >